edamla/mediterraneanagency/_books/2021-09-01-forty-grams-of-smile.md

 can sense a ‘different beauty’ behind every event.
-And therefore, as they breathe deeply and find relief, they can see that there is no such thing as ‘coinci- dence’ in the world.
+And therefore, as they breathe deeply and find relief, they can see that there is no such thing as ‘coinci dence’ in the world.
 In the book you hold, while giving some examples of these different beauties, we aimed to make you smile and contemplate at the same time.
-And in doing this challenging task, without compro- mising delicacy and grace, we have introduced a brand new concept called ‘respectful humor’.
+And in doing this challenging task, without compromising delicacy and grace, we have introduced a brand new concept called ‘respectful humor’.
-I present the smile-inducing stories in ‘Forty Grams of Smile’ to you with prayers.
+I present the smile inducing stories in ‘Forty Grams of Smile’ to you with prayers.
 <!--more-->